Key takeaways

 - Easy access and correction: Docupilot lets you store signed documents in your repository of choice like Google Drive, so that you can quickly access and correct personal data when needed

-- Customizable consent and disclosure: You can edit all document templates in Docupilot to include custom consent language or add it to your email message, when configuring your automatic e-signature delivery, to diclose what personal information you're collecting, why, and how it will be used
+- Customizable consent and disclosure: Edit document templates in Docupilot to include custom consent language.
+You can also add it to your email message when configuring your automatic e-signature delivery, to disclose what personal information you're collecting, why, and how it will be used

-- Vendor accountability: Docupilot’s Terms and Data Processing Agreement commit to processing personal information only as you instruct, maintaining appropriate safeguards, notifying you of security incidents, and supporting your compliance with access and deletion requests
+- Vendor accountability: Docupilot's Terms and Data Processing Agreement commits to processing data only as you instruct, notifying you of security incidents, and supporting access and deletion requests

 https://www.docupilot.com/terms-and-conditions